qianxingyuyuyu/CDAinfer/readme.md

 ## Data Preparation

 - Directory: `data_processing`
 - Split the original data into `price.csv`, `transaction.csv` and `user.csv`.
-Run `data_processing.py` to generate `newnewdata_nn.jsonl`.
-Due to file size limitations for uploads, only 2.5% of the data volume is displayed here.
+(Due to file size limitations for uploads, `transaction.csv` need to be unzipped) Run `data_processing.py` to generate `newnewdata_nn.jsonl`.
+Due to file size limitations for uploads, only 2.5% of the `newnewdata_nn.jsonl` data volume is displayed here `sampled dataset.jsonl`.

 - Additionally, this directory contains files including `bound.jsonl`, `inference_data.jsonl`, and `inference_market.txt`, which are used for boundary calculation and inference respectively.